March 3, 2019 – Pleasantville, NY

 Map: 2018 Rockefeller State Park Preserve map *New Trail Name and Marker Transition; Formerly unnamed trails now have names.
 This new map has been made available before the new trail makers have been installed.

 Trailhead parking: North County Trailway Parking Lot – Pleasantville, NY 10570

 Rockefeller State Park Preserve offers quiet countryside walks of all lengths through forested hills and valleys surrounding sunlit pastoral fields.
 Managed by New York State Office of Parks, Recreation, and Historic Preservation, the Preserve is open to the public year-round, sunrise to sunset.
 The trails of the Preserve are crushed stone carriage roads laid out by John D. Rockefeller Sr. and Jr. in the first half of the 20th century.
-Designed to complement the landscape, the 55 miles of scenic carriage roads are wide and easy to walk.
+Designed to compliment the landscape, the 55 miles of scenic carriage roads are wide and easy to walk.
 Popular for walking, riding, jogging, and carriage driving, combinations of trails lead through varied landscapes and past natural and historical features, such as Swan Lake, the Pocantico River with its wood and stone bridges, gurgling streams, colonial stone walls and rock outcroppings.
 The carriage roads are the constant feature in what is otherwise a diverse and complex natural landscape of seemingly innumerable characteristics.